• Skip to main content

 Referring to Foods as Sexy, Slutty, or Better Than Sex

 Similar to using “crack” as a food descriptor, referring to foods as “sexy”, “slutty”, or “better than sex” needs to go.
 I don’t find food sexy, and I’d wager most people feel the same way.
 Not to kink shame or yuck someone else’s yum, but let’s stop pushing adjectives usually reserved for people onto food.
-I know we eat with our eyes first, and food can certainly be made to look appealing, but let’s keep the adjectives on the right side of the line and not sexualize our food.
+I know we eat with our eyes first, and food can certainly be made to look appealing and certainly appetizing, but let’s keep the adjectives on the right side of the line and not sexualize our food.

 Let’s face it, if your slutty brownies are better than sex, well, I think that says more about you than your baking ability.